 It should be possible to perform access token authorization for a specific Network Slice or a list of Network Slices.

-Editor's note: this can be solved by configuration and doesn't require additional security mechanism.

 6.7 Key Issue #6: Confidentiality protection of NSSAI and home control

 6.7.1 Key issue details

 NSSAI may contain sensitive information that causes privacy concerns when transmitted in clear.
 For example, a particular NSSAI may be linked to a slice instance exclusively for UEs serving police officers.
 It has been concluded in Rel-15 that S-NSSAI is not transmitted in initial NAS messages, until security context is established.
 Besides S-NSSAI is by default not transmitted in AS messages, unless a serving PLMN instructs the UE to do so.
 These tentative decisions leave following open issues needed to be addressed.